By Andrew R. Rappaport

-Paul lays out for Titus explanation of the attitude Christians should have toward all men, in the context of obedience to authorities.
+Paul lays out for Titus an explanation of the attitude Christians should have toward all men, and he does it within the context of obedience to authorities.
 Believers are to obey, ready to work and not speaking negatively.
-The world might have a different view of Christians if they did not act like a political action group but instead approached politics with a peaceable, gentle and humble spirit.
-People natural complain and desire change.
-Therefore, they speak evil and negative toward their government and its leaders.
+The world might have a different view of Christians if they did not act like a political action group but instead approached politics with a peaceable, gentle, and humble spirit.
+People naturally complain and desire change.
+Therefore they often speak evilly and negatively toward their government and its leaders.

 Therefore submit yourselves to every ordinance of man for the Lord’s sake, whether to the king as supreme, or to governors, as to those who are sent by him for the punishment of evildoers and for the praise of those who do good.
 For this is the will of God, that by doing good you may put to silence the ignorance of foolish men— as free, yet not using liberty as a cloak for vice, but as bondservants of God.
 Honor all people.
 Love the brotherhood.
 Fear God.
 Honor the king.
 (NKJV)

 Peter commands believers to respect and submit to every civil authority, even unjust ones.
-He does not say to submit only to those ordinances of man we agree, but Peter says to submit “to every ordinance”.
+He does not say to submit only to those ordinances of man with which we agree, but to submit “to every ordinance.”
 The reason for this submission is for the Lord’s sake.
 It is God’s reputation on the line not the believers.
 Believers must view their obedience to government as obedience to God.
-God, as the one whom ordains government and must have children that submit to it.
-Submission to government should be at every level whither to punish or praise.
+God is the one whom ordains government and His children must submit to it.
+Submission to government should be at every level whether to punish or praise.
 It does not matter if the authority is a king, president or local police officer; Christians must obey them all.
 Obedience is to every position of civil authority without regard to competency, morality, reasonableness, or any other caveat.
 When governing authorities uphold law and order they function as God’s ministers, fulfilling a God-ordained role of keeping order in society.
 If a person obeys the law, he has no reason to fear.

-The reason for this submission is to silence the foolish men by doing good.
-The goal is the Gospel not moral laws and people.
+Peter says a result of this submission and doing good will be to silence the foolish men.
+The goal is the Gospel, not moral laws and people.
 Christians would enjoy living in a moral society, but they must remember that morality is not righteousness.
-What good is a society that is morally on its way to hell?
+What good is a society that is moral, but on its way to hell?
 The attitude toward government should be as a slave to God.
 A slave disobeys not his master and a Christian’s Master is God.
 God will bring submission to His established governments.
 Christians should submit to government to honor God, by waiting upon His good timing.

 Let every soul be subject to the governing authorities.
 For there is no authority except from God, and the authorities that exist are appointed by God.
 Therefore whoever resists the authority resists the ordinance of God, and those who resist will bring judgement on themselves.
 For rulers are not a terror to good works, but to evil.
 Do you want to be unafraid of the authority?
 Do what is good, and you will have praise from the same.
 For he is God’s minister to you for good.
 But if you do evil, be afraid; for he does not bear the sword in vain; for he is God’s minister, an avenger to execute wrath on him who practices evil.
 Therefore you must be subject, not only because of wrath but also for conscience’ sake.
 For because of this you also pay taxes, for they are God’s ministers attending continually to this very thing.
 Render therefore to all their due: taxes to whom taxes are due, customs to whom customs, fear to whom fear, honor to whom honor.
 (NKJV)

-As with each text the command is clear: submit to governing authorities in all matters that do not causes direct disobedience to God’s explicit commands.
+The command of this text is clear: submit to governing authorities in all matters that do not cause direct disobedience to God’s explicit commands.
 The reasoning is because God has appointed those governments.
 The Lord has ordained or appointed all governing authorities.
 There is no authority except those established by God.
 God uses civil governments as an instrument not an end unto itself.
 Resisting governing authorities opposes the ordinance of God.
 Those that do resist the government suffer for disobedience by the hand of the government.
 Suffering for disobedience sake is not persecution, it is punishment.
 Even an immoral and corrupt government is better then no government.
 God established governments to promote and protect the lives of its citizens.
 Therefore it not a terror to the good but to the evil.
 Those that obey the government have nothing to fear from it.

 Resistance to the government often manifests in antagonism toward the very lost people God has called Christians to reach with the gospel.
-When the church emphasizes political activism and social reforming, it always diverts energy and resources from evangelism and discipleship.
-Believers must always be aware of their language and tone to be ready and able to present the gospel.
-Persecuted and imprisoned believers should be in that state for preaching righteous not defying the government.
+When the church emphasizes political activism and social reform, it necessarily diverts energy and resources from evangelism and discipleship.
+Believers must always be aware of their language and tone, and to always be ready and able to present the gospel.
+Believers should only find themselves persecuted or imprisoned as a result of preaching and obeying the gospel of righteousness, not because of their defiance against the government.

 Christians should be motivated toward God.
-During the reformation, the reformers taught people to read, not to better society, but so that they could read God’s Word on there own.
-The reformers were not attempting to improve the culture, although they did, their concern was with the souls of the people.
+During the reformation, the Reformers taught people to read, not to better society, but so that they could read God’s Word on their own.
+The Reformers were not attempting to improve the culture, although they did, but rather their concern was with the souls of the people.
 The Christian responsibility is to God first, before country.
 The political arena and its rhetoric have no power to bring about the spiritual transformation that society needs.
 Many Christians have become side tracked with politics at the expense of their relationship with God.
 The adversaries desire to distract Christians any way they can and the obsession with politics accomplishes the goal.

 What is the great commission from the Lord?
 In Matthew 28:19-20, it is not to change the governmental laws or make a moral society.
 It is to make disciples of all people.
 The language is to make disciple as you go.
-Every Christian’s duty with others should be with the goal of making disciples for Christ not the Republicans.
-The Christians should know Christ’s message better then Bush’s.
+Every Christian’s duty should be with the goal of making disciples for Christ not the Republicans.
+Christians should know Christ’s message better than their preferred political party.
 Otherwise, they will not be ready in season and out of season.